 Ad 2: Certification / Conformity of the application

 Within an application, a certification includes the safety related software combined with the infrastructure, like sensors, switches and actuators, connection schemes, etc, like described in standards like IEC 62061.
 Certification or approvals for the application software are made easier, however the full application have to be dealt with by external dedicated organizations.
 The use of the PLCopen logo does not give any guarantee about any compliance or fulfillment.
-The use of the logo just refers to the inclusion of the ideas and guidelines as described in the PLCopen specification, within the relevant software environment, and the availability of this information in more detail on the relevant section of PLCopen website.
+The use of the logo just refers to the inclusion of the ideas and guidelines as described in the PLCopen specification, within the relevant software environment.

 The introduction of safety approved networks makes the control of drives and motion more and more a software item: hard-wired systems are replaced by software commands over networked systems.
 This is also pushed by initiatives like Industry 4.0 to create more flexibility preferably at the same quality and price levels.
 However, the different networks come with different solutions, which create problems at the users especially in production environments with heterogeneous networks.
 To harmonize this, PLCopen started a working group on SafeMotion, which created a generic proposal to solve the motion control safety aspects over the different networks like ProfiSafe, Safety over Ethercat, CIP Safety over Sercos, OpenSafety, CC-Link IE and Mechatrolink, as well as user area’s as described in OMAC.